learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 act as a placeholder, enabling us to learn the first half of the request/response cycle without having to worry about a backend.
-Also, because JSON Server follows RESTful conventions that are widely used throughout the internet, we'll start to become familiar with how a server resources _should_ be structured long before we create our own.
+Also, because JSON Server follows RESTful conventions that are widely used throughout the internet, we'll start to become familiar with how server resources _should_ be structured long before we create our own.

 We encourage you to try creating your own resources in `db.json`.
 A few quick